Afterschool and Youth Clubs

 Southwark has a good selection of youth clubs and organised activities for the afterschool and the holiday period.
-Most are open access but here you will also find information on services that offer specialist provision.
+Most are fully accessible but in this section you will also find information on services that offer specialist provision.

 SEN Evenings Gambado runs monthly SEN-only evenings – soft play fun exclusively for children with disabilities.
 Entry for all children is £6 and the carer/parent goes free.
 For more information go to the Gambado Beckenham Facebook page.